lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     retried with a new memory limit equal to the product of the ``memoryMultiplier`` and the memory usage from the previous attempt.

-    The process will continue until number of retires reaches its limit determined by ``numberOfRetries`` (5 by default) *or* the resultant memory limit exceeds the memory available on a given computational resource (e.g. a HTCondor pool).
+    The process will continue until number of retries reaches its limit determined by ``numberOfRetries`` (5 by default) *or* the resultant memory limit exceeds the memory available on a given computational resource (e.g. a HTCondor pool).